August 21, 2019

 The NoMa BID has worked tirelessly and to the best of its ability, using the limited resources we have, to assist with outreach, provide employment, share information about service availability, provide counselors to educate encamped individuals about harm reduction, and educate community members about the dangers to encamped individuals during hypothermia season and how they can help keep those individuals safe during the winter.
 The NoMa BID must also, however, advocate for the needs of community members who are not illegally encamped on public sidewalks.
 The NoMa BID Clean Team and Hospitality Ambassadors work hard every day to try to keep streets and underpasses clean and safe for residents, workers, and visitors, but under the current conditions, this has proved impossible.

 If you are interested in sharing your views and/or experiences in connection with encampments in public space in NoMa, we recommend that you contact the Executive Office of the Mayor at [email protected], Deputy Mayor for Health and Human Services Wayne Turnage at [email protected], and Ward 6 Councilmember Charles Allen at [email protected].
 If you are threatened, observe illegal activity (including aggressive panhandling), or see someone in trouble, call 911 immediately.
 Reporting incidents to 911 is essential to current and future community safety.
+Please be aware that the email correspondence of D.C. government staff is subject to FOIA laws, and that the media may choose to publish citizen’s names, as occurred in a Washington City Paper article.

 Finally, please feel free to reach out to the NoMa BID at [email protected] with any questions or comments.